Who is obliged to submit a-meldings

 Under Section 2-32 first paragraph of the Tax Act, tax-free organisations are exempt from the reporting obligation when the total amount paid to a person during the calendar year does not exceed NOK 10,000.
 However, you must still specify employer’s national insurance contributions.
 If the payment exceeds NOK 10,000, you must provide information on the full amount.
 The a-melding must be submitted from a system (A02) or registered directly in Altinn (A01).

 Charitable and non-profit organisations which are exempt from employer’s national insurance contributions under Section 23-2 eighth paragraph of the National Insurance Act can use the simplified a-melding up to certain threshold amounts.
 See the explanatory information and form (A05).

 For foreign employers and Norwegian employers with employees abroad, special rules may apply.
 See the explanatory information concerning foreign employers with assignments in Norway and Norwegian employers with foreign relations

 The procedure when someone leaves

 If you have an employee who is leaving or a freelancer who is completing an assignment, you must submit an a-melding in which you set the end date for the employment relationship.
+For ordinary or maritime employment you must also state cause of end date.
 You must also set an end date in cases where the employee may come back at a later date.
 If the employee does come back to work for you, you must create a new employment relationship with a new start date and a new employment ID.